 Why this recipe

-Now here's why this garlic oil spaghetti is is so amazing:
+Now here's why this garlic and olive oil pasta sauce is so amazing:

 - Quick.
 It's a 10 minute recipe.
 (And that almost includes cooking the pasta.
 Maybe not boiling the water but you get the idea.)